 - Access to comprehensive services in a warm, caring environment

 - Leading-edge technology, including genetic testing and personalized therapy

-- You'll benefit from the expertise of a multidisciplinary review board that meets weekly to discuss the best treatment for each individual patient
+- You'll benefit from the expertise of a review board that meets weekly to discuss the best treatment for each individual patient

 - You may be eligible for clinical trials that allow you to be among the first to benefit from novel treatments

 prevention and screening services for those who may at high risk of developing breast cancer

 Our breast cancer experts answer questions about mammogram guidelines, genetic testing and preventive mastectomies, inflammatory breast cancer (IBC), and possible future treatments.

 A Treatment Strategy Unique to You